Olympus says India exec likely had no ties to scandal

 Tokyo police and prosecutors declined to comment.

-(Reporting by Yoko Kubota in TOKYO; Additional reporting by Satarupa Bhattacharjya in NEW DEHLI; Writing by Chris Gallagher; Editing by Robert Birsel)
+(Reporting by Yoko Kubota in TOKYO; Additional reporting by Satarupa Bhattacharjya in NEW DELHI; Writing by Chris Gallagher; Editing by Robert Birsel)